-One of the challenges in cooking global cuisines is that you’ll likely encounter new ingredients and ones that are hard to find.
+One of the challenges in cooking global cuisines is that you’ll likely encounter new ingredients – maybe ones you’ve never used before, and others that aren’t available at every grocery store.
 This guide will show you where to find some of these unusual ingredients and substitution options.
 Since I live in NYC, most of the stores listed will be local.
 If you want to know more about an ingredient and you don’t see it on the list, message me so I can add it!

 Where to Find Rare Ingredients

 Bangkok Center Grocery(104 Mosco Street, New York, NY10013) Situated on a nondescript sidestreet, this hole-in-the wall is a hidden gem of New York City’s Chinatown neighborhood.
 They carry a variety of foods that are difficult to find outside of Thailand: kaffir lime leaves (frozen and sometimes fresh), Thai eggplant, Thai basil, palm sugar, and much more.
 The prices were really competitive even for easy-to-find foods like coconut milk, so I’d recommend buying all Thai products here.